Deutsche Bank says it will never need state aid

 "That is more than irresponsible - that is pure stupidity," he said.
 "Nobody claims that we are the most dangerous bank in the world.
 What's behind this is all quite simple - the fact is if Deutsche Bank runs into trouble, it is of great significance for many markets."

-Deutsche, along with Citigroup Inc (C.N), HSBC (HSBA.L) and JPMorgan Chase & Co (JPM.N), will be required to hold an extra 2.5 percent of common equity as a percentage of risk-weighted assets on top of a 7 percent minimum being phased in from January.
+Deutsche, along with Citigroup Inc, HSBC and JPMorgan Chase & Co, will be required to hold an extra 2.5 percent of common equity as a percentage of risk-weighted assets on top of a 7 percent minimum being phased in from January.

 "We are systemically relevant even in America, the biggest of all of the financial markets.
 It would be sad if we had not achieved this status after so many years of trying," Fitschen said.